Dansby Swanson Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers rank 11th in baseball in home runs allowed (20 total, 1.1 per game).
+- The Dodgers rank 14th in baseball in home runs given up (21 total, 1.1 per game).

-- Grove gets the start for the Dodgers, his fourth of the season.
-He is 0-1 with a 9.00 ERA and 14 strikeouts through 13 2/3 innings pitched.
+- Urias gets the start for the Dodgers, his fifth of the season.
+He is 3-1 with a 1.90 ERA and 26 strikeouts in 23 2/3 innings pitched.

-- The right-hander last pitched on Sunday against the Chicago Cubs, when he went 5 2/3 innings, allowing one earned run while giving up two hits.
+- In his last appearance on Sunday, the left-hander tossed 5 2/3 innings against the Chicago Cubs, allowing two earned runs while surrendering eight hits.

-- In three games this season, the 26-year-old has amassed an ERA of 9.00, with 9.7 strikeouts per nine innings.
-Opponents are hitting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.